xpxaxsxi/legendary-octo-doodle/README.md

-Learning about setting up an simple service worker
+Personal learning about setting up a simple service worker in a https server, localhost already worked.